tajmone/gh-themes-magick/README.md

 ... this somehow obliterates the main purpose of **gh-themes-magick** — ie: being able to use GitHub themes from `master` branch and have the website contents mirror the `README` file.

-Still ...   **gh-themes-magick** offer an alternative approach to publishing your project site — using pandoc templates instead of Jeyll.
+Still ...   **gh-themes-magick** offer an alternative approach to publishing your project site — using pandoc templates instead of Jekyll.
 This allows easier customization of the themes themselves.
 Also, this project is open to host user created themes, beside those offered by GitHub; so, hopefully this repo might grow in time, offering a great variety of themes to chose from.

 Anyhow, the project was ready to be published, so I am publishing it nonetheless.